Finding True Freedom after Estrangement

 The Illusion of Freedom

+Just like a building that loses its foundation, your sense of stability starts to shake without something new in its place.
 Real-world, impactful decisions are always uncertain when you’re afraid of failure and loss.
 Your inner voice feels unfamiliar or unreliable.
 You hesitate, question yourself, and second-guess your desires.
-Suddenly you crave being told what to do again, tired of only hearing yourself complaining and wallowing in self pity.

 From Object to Subject

-You have to shift from being an object, where things happen to you, to becoming a subject, a person with agency and choices, even if the choices were forced.
+You have to shift from being an object, where things happen to you, to becoming a subject, a person with agency and choices, even if the choices were forced on you, and even if you were a child when you made that choice.
 It is the time to focus on your own actions, not that of others.
-This is the true way through.
+It is a hard pill to swallow, but I assure you it is the way through, to freedom and possibility in your life.
+This is how you rebuild a sense of agency through a slow and deliberate process of taking ownership of your life.

 The Trap of Waiting